We put out a FREE ebook you can get today.

 I’ve seen many keelbacks and many other snakes here in Thailand – hundreds.
 I’ve not seen one of this color or morphology before.
 When I returned home I promptly checked Google image search for keelbacks, Sibynophis, and other snakes that I thought it could possibly be.
 I found no images anything like this snake.
 I checked the “A Photographic Guide to Snakes and Other Reptiles of Thailand and South-East Asia” by Cox et al, and did not find this snake listed.

-I think there are dozens of new, never before classified snakes to be found in the mountains of Southern Thailand.
+I think there must be dozens of new, never before classified snakes to be found in Thailand.
 Thais are not what I’d consider outdoor types, and there are few people in the country that study snakes to any degree.
-Fewer still are actively herping during the day or night.
+One researcher mentioned a handful that were actively practicing in the country.

 If you are interested in finding new snakes, I do suggest you book your flight to Thailand at your most convenient opportunity, and plan on spending a month or more looking.
 Give me an email if you are going to be close to Krabi province.
 Oh, and don’t forget your camera, like I just did!